zonca/conversion_tofix/README.md

 ## 2) Identify the commit which caused the bug

 * Identify the commit causing the bug with `git bisect`, see <https://git-scm.com/docs/git-bisect>
-* `bisect` is rarely useful, let's skip it, it is in the solution if you are interested, now assume we know that the problematic commit is `363a`
+* `bisect` is rarely useful in practice, let's skip it, it is in the solution if you are interested, now assume we know that the problematic commit is `363a`

 ## 3) Fix in branch